 When you pursue things you love, it produces passion, and passion brings motivation.
 If you’re to the point where you just go through the motions, complacency has set in.
 Complacency is where you go to wither up and die.

-The biggest battlefield in the world goes on inside our mind.
+The biggest battlefield in the world goes on inside our minds.
 It’s the place we make life and death decisions about the way we live, what’s meaningful to us, and what we’re willing to do in order to live the life we want.

 Complacency will cause you to stray from the path of growth and progress, which may not sound like a death sentence at first.
 But it is where you will go once you no longer care about improvement, either in business or life.